Endometrial Polyps

 If you have symptoms of endometrial polyps, a gynaecologist will use a pelvic or transvaginal ultrasound to make the diagnosis.

-In some cases, a more advanced ultrasound called a sonohysterogram might also be needed.
+In some cases, a more advanced ultrasound called a sonohysterogram may also be needed.

-Depending on your risk factors, the gynaecologist might also recommend an endometrial biopsy.
+Depending on your risk factors, the gynaecologist may recommend an endometrial biopsy.
 This is a simple procedure that can be done in our clinic.
-A thin tube is inserted into the opening of your uterus through your vagina.
-The tube is used to collect small samples of tissue that will be examined by a pathologist to see if there are cancerous or precancerous cells.
+A thin tube is inserted into the opening of the uterus through the vagina.
+The tube is used to collect small tissue samples, which a pathologist examines for cancerous or pre-cancerous cells.

 Treatment